jhung-geo/project_ark/README.md

 # Project_ARK

-### IMPORTANT: Arduino Uno support has been deprecated in this release; compatibility is only guaranteed with the Adafruit Metro M4 Express.
+### IMPORTANT: For a BLE connection, the Adafruit Feather M0 is required, along with a BLED112 dongle.

-Project ARK's goal is to replace existing Aardvark I2C bridge with Arduino Uno board (Arduino Replaces aardvarK).
+Project ARK's goal is to replace the existing Aardvark I2C bridge with an arduino board (Arduino Replaces aardvarK).
 The project contains:

     arduino_io.py       Python interface that allow user to interact with the bridge